vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Monday 2025-11-17, I had to tackle several items in the morning and early afternoon, and I got pretty delayed as a result, so I skipped all exercises.

+## 2025-11-18: resumption of strength exercises (after pause due to DEXA scan and then flu shot)

+On Tuesday 2025-11-18, I resumed strength exercises.
+This was one day behind schedule; the delay was because I skipped all exercises on Monday 2025-11-17 for unrelated reasons.
+I performed a little below my usual standard (though still within range), and felt a little more sore doing the exercises.
+This is likely because of deconditioning as a result of not doing strength exercises for a while (the last time was 2025-11-05) though there may be a contribution from the recent temperature drop that my body had not fully adjusted to.